elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 Given X prebuilt rules are installed in Kibana
-And for Y of the installed rules there are new versions available And Z (where Z < Y) rules have conflicts with the current versions And user is on the Rule Management page
+And for Y of the installed rules there are new versions available And Z (where Z < Y) rules have conflicts with the current versions And user is on the Rule Updates table
 Then Y rules available for upgrade should be displayed in the table Then user should see an enabled CTA to upgrade all rules When user clicks the CTA
-A modal window should inform the user that only K (where K < Z) rules without conflicts will be upgraded When user confirms the action in the modal
+A modal window should inform the user that only K (where K < Y) rules without conflicts will be upgraded When user confirms the action in the modal
-Then success message should be displayed after upgrade informing that Z rules were updated And the Z upgraded rules should be removed from the table And the remaining Y - Z rules should still be present in the table And user should see the number of rules available to upgrade decreased by Z number of upgraded rules
+Then success message should be displayed after upgrade informing that K rules were updated And the K upgraded rules should be removed from the table And the remaining Y - K rules should still be present in the table And user should see the number of rules available to upgrade decreased by K number of upgraded rules
 ```

 ### Rule upgrade workflow: rule previews